-- 7.18 The current charge controls for all narrowband interconnection services come to an end in September 2005 and will therefore be subject to a full review at that time.
-Ofcom does not consider that it is appropriate to set a charge control for PPP ppm and interconnection circuits for a period that extends beyond September 2005, as a full review of an appropriate charge control for these services is more appropriately carried out at the same time as a review of the charge controls for all narrowband interconnection services. - 7.19 The charge control options considered below are in respect of imposing a charge control for the period up to September 2005.
+7.17 The charge controls for all narrowband interconnection services come to an end in September 2005 and therefore will shortly be subject to a full review.
+Ofcom does not consider that it is appropriate to set a new charge control now for PPP ppm and interconnection circuits for a period that extends beyond September 2005, as a full review of an appropriate charge control for these services is more appropriately carried out at the same time as a review of the charge controls for all narrowband interconnection services.